ssb22/cameron-voice/cameron-exe-readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-If you are running on Linux on a solid-state device (OLPC XO, NSLU2, etc), you probably don't want Gradint to have to concatenate these files to make a custom WAV for each phrase.
+If you are running GNU/Linux on a solid-state device (OLPC XO, NSLU2, etc), you probably don't want Gradint to have to concatenate these files to make a custom WAV for each phrase.
 Linux is usually good enough for Gradint not to have to do this, in which case you can convert them back to WAV by doing: